SamSweet04/qubership-trino/docs/public/installation.md

 # Rollback

 Trino service does not support rollback.
-In order to install an older version, the following steps should be performed:
+In order to install an older version, perform the following steps:

 1. Clear the Trino service's namespace by recreating it.